 As described by Johnson in An Authentic History of the Douglass Monument (1903), the much anticipated construction of the monument began in the spring of 1898 in Westerly, Rhode Island by the Smith Concrete Company.

 On July 20th, the corner stone was laid at Central Avenue and St. Paul Boulevard, witnessed by hundreds.
 The opening sentence of the D & C‘s July 21st report — “Creed and color is nothing to the people of Rochester” — foregrounds the article, promoting the image of Rochester as — at least in the case of Douglass — above racial prejudice.

 After the laying of the corner stone, the Monument took a halting road from Westerly to Rochester.
 After delays in Rhode Island, an unveiling ceremony was prepared for September 14th.
 Although a large crowd, including Susan B. Anthony and Ida B. Wells, was in attendance, the Monument was still unfinished and still in Westerly.
 Nonetheless, despite the disappointment, the planned speeches and festivities were held.

 Once again, in its September 15th report the D & C presents Rochester as a racially enlightened city that rebukes prejudice and honors freedom.

 After more delays, the Monument finally arrived on October 6th and placed on its pedestal on October 11th.
-However, the Douglass himself was kept wrapped in canvas.
+However, Douglass himself (or rather itself) was kept wrapped in canvas.
 The Monument Commission still owed the Smith Granite Company more payments and the Company would not authorize removing the canvas until the debt was liquidated.

 The Commission had long struggled for funding and now faced the ignominy of a sheathed Douglass as visitors expected to see his majestic visage.